 Trump’s encore in his stagecraft of Betrayal (A One Term Play) came but 24-hours later when he signed a three volume phonebook-sized omnibus spending bill that Speaker of the House Paul Ryan and Senate Majority Leader Mitch McConnell had released just hours before that explicitly—nay, gleefully—gutted every single promise Trump had made to voters on the issue of mass immigration and particularly illegal immigration.
 If Trump’s election stands as the greatest political upset in modern American history—and it does—then the omnibus spending bill that Ryan and McConnell tossed on his desk in the Oval Office will forever stand as the most vicious perversion of an elected president’s fundamental agenda.

-It was a rancid enough of a political corn-holing to evoke an infamously disturbing scene from the film Deliverance, instantly rebooted in the minds of millions of Americans and complete with a Skoal-chewing McConnell standing in front of a whimpering Trump-as-Ned Beatty in the Oval Office as McConnell’s Tennessee drawl intones “You in the Beltway now, boy.
+It was a rancid enough of a political corn-holing to evoke an infamously disturbing scene from the film Deliverance, instantly rebooted in the minds of millions of Americans and complete with a Skoal-chewing McConnell standing in front of a whimpering Trump-as-Ned Beatty in the Oval Office as McConnell’s Kentucky drawl intones “You in the Beltway now, boy.
 You hear me?
 You done trespassed in our neck of the woods” all while Ryan feverishly works Trump’s Back Forty with saliva running down his chin as he declares “This here a Manhattan sow, one of them New Yorker porkers!
 Yessir!
 Genuine Park Avenue swine.
 Now squeal like a pig, boy!
 Louder!
 Weeeeeee!
 Now louder, boy!”